mswiseman/mildewVision/data/README.md

-Images are too large for github, so you can find a few more downy and powdery mildew images [here](https://ars-usda.box.com/s/cfuosvlzzldi53pbjocjmbnf2ymhrkwa).
+I have included one example image so you can test the pipeline.
+Unfortunately, images are too large to host several on github, so you can find a few more downy and powdery mildew images [here](https://ars-usda.box.com/s/cfuosvlzzldi53pbjocjmbnf2ymhrkwa).